 One of the serious concerns I have with social media in our kids lives is the negative effect it has on their self-esteem.
 Self-esteem will determine every decision our kids make, whether at home, in school or with their peers.
+Will they learn to believe in themselves or will they learn to put themselves down?
+Will they learn to value themselves?

 Recent workshops with 17/18 year olds showed me how social media is effecting this age group today.
 Students are crying out for support on how to find a balance between their real world and their online world.
 Over 90% said they regret using their phones so much because;